awaken233/open-in-cursor/README.md

 ### ✨ Features

--   **Quick Access**: Open current file in Cursor IDE with a simple hotkey (`Alt+Shift+0`), and jump to the cursor position.
+-   **Quick Access**: Open current file in Cursor IDE with a simple hotkey, and jump to the cursor position.
 -   **Cross-Platform**: Works on Windows, macOS, and Linux

-Default Hotkey: `Alt+Shift+0` (Option+Shift+0 on Mac).
+You can set a custom hotkey in Obsidian's Hotkeys settings.
 You can also use the command palette: "Open in Cursor".
-Note: You can customize the hotkey in Obsidian's Hotkeys settings.
+Note: No default hotkey is provided to avoid conflicts with existing user configurations.

 ### 🚀 Installation